 - Protocol Attacks: The goal of protocol attacks is to exploit server resources or intermediate communication equipment like load balancers and firewalls.

-- Application Layer Attacks: The goal of application layer attacks is to over-exercise certain features or functions of a site in order to disable them.
+- Application Layer Attacks: The goal of application-layer attacks is to over-exercise certain features or functions of a site to disable them.